qbb84/qbb84.github.io/_posts/2022-07-22-Creative-Raid-Abilities.md

 ### Particle Effects

-This can be achieved using NMS, sending packets for more control.
-Here's what a basic packet of data relating to particle effects may looks like:
+This can be achieved using NMS (Net Minecraft Server), which is used to access the server code of Minecraft, allowing the sending of packets with bundled data for more control.
+Here's what a basic packet of data relating to particle effects might look like:

 ```java
 PacketPlayOutWorldParticles packet = new PacketPlayOutWorldParticles(particleType, true,